-This Lentil Soup with Leeks is a healthy hearty dinner made with leeks, onion, garlic, celery, vegetable stock and green lentils.
+This Instant Pot Lentil Soup Recipe with Leeks is a healthy hearty dinner made with leeks, onion, garlic, celery, vegetable stock and green lentils.

 This Lentil Soup is so comforting and uses leeks, which are anti-inflammatory, anti-diabetic, and anticancer properties.
 This is a healthy, hearty soup that is perfect for the winter.
 It is loaded with lentils and vegetables.
 This recipe uses the perfect pantry staple, dried lentils, when you are on the go and need to make something.
 It has so much flavor and it is unbelievably easy to make.
 This is the most comforting lentil soup that will help relieve your sick days, or any day for that matter.